 The more you look at the challenge of getting people off X and onto Bluesky, the more multilayered it becomes.

-(This is published on my experimental wiki because I'm looking for comments, feedback and ideas, preferably on the Discord server, or just ping me).
-This is version 1 (more version control info in the footer).)
+(This is version 3, published on my experimental wiki because I'm looking for comments, feedback and ideas (ping me).
+Version control in the footer)

 !